os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/bounded-buffer.md

 You will complete the implementaion step by step.

-For each step you will need to add code to a single function in the `threads-and-synchronization/mandatory/src/bounded_buffer.c` source file.
-For each step there is also a test in the  `threads-and-synchronization/mandatory/src/bounded_buffer_test.c` source file that should pass without any failed assertions.
+For each step you will need to add code to a single function in the `mandatory/src/bounded_buffer.c` source file.
+For each step there is also a test in the  `mandatory/src/bounded_buffer_test.c` source file that should pass without any failed assertions.

-In the terminal, navigate to the `threads-and-synchronization/mandatory` directory.
+In the terminal, navigate to the `mandatory` directory.
 Use [make][wp-make] to compile the program.

 [wp-make]: https://en.wikipedia.org/wiki/Make_(software)